Skip to main content

 Lecture

-'Variations on cultural themes: creating multi-level resources for the adult learner' Presented by Gabrielle Quadraccia as part of the ANU Language Teaching Forum The ANU Language Teaching Forum provides a discussion platform for language teachers and researchers across ANU colleges.
-It also…
+Presented by Gabriele Schmidt as part of the ANU Language Teaching Forum The ANU Language Teaching Forum provides a discussion platform for language teachers and researchers across ANU colleges.
+It also welcomes language educators from outside the university such as secondary school teachers and…

 » read more